meyers-academic/seismic_radiometer/README.md

 `sudo port install lal lalframe py27-lal py27-lalframe`

-It's recommended that you create a virtualenv to install this you can install this with.
+It's recommended that you create a virtualenv to install in.
 I keep my virtualenvs in an "opt" directory in my home directory:

 ```
 sudo port select --set virtualenv virtualenv-2.7
 virtualenv ~/opt/seispy/
 ```

-You'll need to add the lal swig python bindings to your python path for your virtualenv.
-Find where lal and lalframe are installed with:
+You'll need to add the python lal and lalframe bindings explicitly to the PYTHONPATH when you activate your virtualenv.
+This can be done by looking for where they're installed with these commands:

 `port contents py27-lal` and `port contents py27-lalframe`